Help from your local council

 Funeral Expenses Payments

 A funeral can be a big expense.
-You may be able to claim help with the cost through the Social Fund if you’re responsible for arranging a funeral and you’re receiving certain benefits, including Pension Credit.
+You may be able to get help with the cost through the Social Fund.
+You must be:

-You’ll need to be a close relative or close friend of the deceased.
-If there is an alternative close relative, you may not be able to claim this benefit.
+If there is another close relative who could pay instead, you may not be able to claim this benefit.
 You’ll need to make a claim within six months of the funeral.

 The payment can cover: